gd-programming/gd.docs/docs/endpoints/requestUserAccess.md

 ## Response

-1 if granted, -1 if not
+1 if user is normal moderator, 2 if user is elder moderator, -1 if not

 ## Example